mm80843/T3.5/docs/Benef/PBN__Benef_1064.md

 # __Rethinking social and economic models__

-## Name of the Benefit

-Systemic change addresses inherent vulnerabilities and promotes sustainable practices.

 ## Description of Benefits pertaining to Beneficiaries

 * [This leads to more resilient and equitable conservation efforts.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1189.md)